ARRY7686/Intelligent-Contract-Parser/README.md

 - **Backend**: Python FastAPI with async processing and background tasks
 - **Database**: MongoDB for document storage and contract metadata
 - **Frontend**: React with TypeScript and Tailwind CSS
-- **File Processing**: PyPDF2 with enhanced text extraction and pattern matching
+- **File Processing**: Advanced PDF processing with PyPDF2, pdfplumber, and OCR capabilities
 - **Deployment**: Docker containers with docker-compose orchestration
 - **Reverse Proxy**: Nginx for static file serving and load balancing